Multiple patterning: Sub-resolution pitch

 The most obvious case requiring multiple patterning is when the feature pitch is below the resolution limit of the optical projection system.
 For a system with numerical aperture NA and wavelength λ, any pitch below 0.5 λ/NA would not be resolvable in a single wafer exposure.
 The resolution limit may also originate from stochastic effects, as in the case of EUV.

 Consequently, 20 nm linewidth still requires EUV double patterning, due to larger defectivity at larger pitches.

 Two-dimensional pattern rounding

 It is well-established that dense two-dimensional patterns, which are formed from the interference of two or three beams along one direction, as in quadrupole or QUASAR illumination, are subject to significant rounding, particularly at bends and corners.
 The corner rounding radius is larger than the minimum pitch (~0.7 λ/NA).
 This also contributes to hot spots for feature sizes of ~0.4 λ/NA or smaller.
 For this reason, it is advantageous to first define line patterns, then cut segments from such lines accordingly.
-This of course, requires additional exposures.
+This requires additional exposures.
 The cut shapes themselves may also be round, which requires tight placement accuracy.